tomekc/fame/README.md

 #### Command Line Interface

 Using the fame CLI, developers can export .xliff files that only contain localizations for elements previously enabled in Interface Builder.
+After all files have been translated, the CLI makes it super easy to batch-import the .xliff files back into Xcode.

 ![fame CLI](docs/terminal.gif)